GSA/digitalgov.gov/content/posts/2015-02-25-avoid-weak-links-in-your-digital-chain.md

   - UX
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/250-x-185-Abstract-internet-connection-concept-with-cmputer-mouse-agawa288-iStock-Thinkstock-457944729.jpg" alt="Abstract internet connection concept with computer mouse" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/250-x-185-Abstract-internet-connection-concept-with-cmputer-mouse-agawa288-iStock-Thinkstock-457944729.jpg" alt="Abstract internet connection concept with computer mouse" %}

 Users don’t like surprises.

 Unexpected or unwanted content undermines the credibility of your agency and frustrates users who come to your website looking for specific information.
 Using links appropriately in your website content is one way to build trust with users, according to an [article by Kara Pernice](http://www.nngroup.com/articles/link-promise/) of the Nielsen Norman Group.

 Here’s a real life example: If the link above led to an article about 3D printing, you’d probably be pretty annoyed right now.
 Using links properly is an easy step that yields real results.

 ## Linking For Good SEO